Updated July 17, 2023

 Definition of Asset Allocation?

-The term “asset allocation” refers to the investment strategy used by financial advisors to apportion their client’s investment portfolios into different asset classes with the objective to minimize the investment risk.
+The term “asset allocation” refers to the investment strategy used by financial advisors to apportion their client’s investment portfolios into different asset classes with the objective of minimizing the investment risk.
 The different asset classes behave in very different ways resulting in diverse levels of risk and return.
 It varies for each individual based on their preferences.

-The aim of asset allocation is to maintain the right mix of risk and reward by dividing the portfolio into diverse asset classes.
-The balance of risk and reward is decided on the basis of the individual’s financial goals, risk appetite, and investment horizon.
-The asset classes considered can be broadly divided into major categories.
+Asset allocation aims to diversify the portfolio into various asset classes to balance risk and reward.
+The individual decides the balance of risk and reward based on their financial goals, risk appetite, and investment horizon, considering asset classes that can be broadly divided into major categories.

 - Conventional assets include equities, fixed income, and cash & equivalents.